dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 install.packages(c("ggplot2", "sf"))
 ```

-After installation completes, load the packages into your R workspace:
+After installation completes, load the packages into your R workspace.
+Include the following into your `lesson1_script.R`.

 ```r
 library(ggplot2)